xapi-project/xapi-project.github.io/xapi/design/management-interface-on-vlan.md

     -   If PIFs are not present or IP is not configured on PIFs this call must fail gracefully, Asking user to configure them.
     -   Call `Host.management_reconfigure` on each slave then lastly on master.
     -   Call `pool.recover_slaves` on master inorder to recover slaves which might have lost the connection to master.

+### API errors

+Possible API errors that may be raised by `pool.management_reconfigure`:

+-   `INTERFACE_HAS_NO_IP` : the specified PIF (`pif` parameter) has no IP configuration.
+The new API checks for all PIFs on the new Network has IP configured.
+There might be a case when user has forgotten to configure IP on PIF on one or many of the Hosts in a Pool.

+New API ERROR:
+-   `REQUIRED_PIF_NOT_PRESENT` : the specified Network (`network` parameter) has no PIF present on the host in pool.
+There might be a case when user has forgotten to create vlan pif on one or many of the Hosts in a Pool.

 CP-Tickets
 ----------